IBM-Bluemix-Docs/ComposeForScyllaDB/connecting-external.md

 pip install cassandra-driver
 ```

 The driver expects to use a certificate when TLS/SSL is enabled.
 You can find instructions for using a certificate with your service on the [Using Certificates](./scylla-certificates.html) page.
-All the other information the driver needs is in the _Connection Strings_ of the service _Overview_.
+All the other information that the driver needs can be found in the _Connection Strings_ of the service _Overview_.

-The example code performs similarly to the Java code, by preparing a statement and executing an insert:
+The example code performs similarly to the Java code, by preparing a statement and executing an insert.

 ```python
 import ssl